Ontario Lottery and Gaming Corporation: Sports games

 Lotto 6/49, Lotto Max and Daily Grand are operated across Canada by the Interprovincial Lottery Corporation.
 The corporation also offers instant scratch games under the brand Instant Games, and sports games under the brands Pro-Line, Point-Spread and Pro-Picks.

 Lotto Advance

-OLG used to offer a subscription-based lottery service called LOTTO ADVANCE for Lotto 6/49.
-This service is now discontinued since September 7, 2013.
+OLG used to offer a subscription-based lottery service called Lotto Advance for Lotto 6/49; the service was discontinued on September 7, 2013.